e2dy/genom/swarm/README.md

 Confirm that it is up and running by pointing your browser to http://localhost:8500

-### Ethereum Name Service resolution
+### Genom Name Service resolution

-The Ethereum Name Service is the Ethereum equivalent of DNS in the classic web.
-In order to use ENS to resolve names to Swarm content hashes (e.g. `bzz://theswarm.eth`), `swarm` has to connect to a `geth` instance, which is synced with the Ethereum mainnet.
+The Genom Name Service is the Genom equivalent of DNS in the classic web.
+In order to use ENS to resolve names to Swarm content hashes (e.g. `bzz://theswarm.eth`), `swarm` has to connect to a `geth` instance, which is synced with the Genom mainnet.
 This is done using the `--ens-api` flag.

     swarm --bzzaccount <your-account-here> \
           --ens-api '$HOME/.ethereum/geth.ipc'